Response Procedures

 The dismissal of a report does not preclude an Impacted Party from utilizing any of the supportive measures outlined in this policy.

-If the Formal Complaint is within a) jurisdiction of Pacific Lutheran University and b) meets the definition of Prohibited Conduct, PLU is obligated to respond to the Formal Complaint.
-When the Title IX or Student Code of Conduct grievance process is initiated on the basis of a Formal Complaint, the individual alleged to have engaged in the Prohibited Conduct and who must respond to the allegations is designated as the Respondent.
-The impacted party(ies) who submit the formal complaint will be designated as the Complainant(s).
-Prior to and during this process, Pacific Lutheran University presumes that the Respondent is not responsible for the alleged conduct and does not make a determination regarding responsibility until the conclusion of the process.
+If the Complaint is within a) jurisdiction of Pacific Lutheran University and b) meets the definition and threshold of Prohibited Conduct, PLU is obligated to respond to the Complaint.
+When the Title IX or Student Code of Conduct grievance process is initiated on the basis of a Complaint, the individual alleged to have engaged in the Prohibited Conduct and who must respond to the allegations is designated as the Respondent.
+The Impacted Party(ies) who submit the Complaint will be designated as the Complainant(s).
+Prior to and during this process, Pacific Lutheran University presumes that the Respondent is not responsible for the alleged conduct and does not make a determination regarding responsibility until the conclusion of the grievance process.

 D. Procedures

 There are different procedures used to respond to Prohibited Conduct.
-Title IX procedures are defined by the Department of Education’s 2020 Final Rule Title IX legislation.
+Title IX procedures are defined by the Department of Education’s 2024 Final Rule Title IX legislation.
 The Title IX Coordinator will assess each reported incident and will coordinate the appropriate response pathway.
-Pathways available are defined by who the Complainant and Respondent are, and where the misconduct took place.
+Pathways available are defined by who the Complainant and Respondent are, the severity or pervasiveness of the conduct, and where the misconduct took place.
 Partners in responding to Prohibited Conduct are, but not limited to: Office of Human Resources, University Dispute Resolution Committee, and the Dean of Students Office.
 Any conduct that does not meet the criteria for or jurisdiction of Title IX will be processed by PLU’s Student Code of Conduct Procedures or through policies and procedures listed in relevant Personnel, Faculty, or Staff Handbooks.

 E. Coordination with Concurrent Legal Proceedings:

-Standards for criminal investigations are different than the standards for a violation of this policy, and therefore the University will not base its decisions under this policy solely on law enforcement reports and/or action.
-The University will take every possible step to coordinate with law enforcement and also will take steps to resolve the Formal Complaint within the University process in a timely manner.
+Standards for criminal investigations are different from the standards for a violation of this policy, and therefore the University will not base its decisions under this policy solely on law enforcement reports and/or action.
+The University will take every possible step to coordinate with law enforcement and also will take steps to resolve the complaint within the University process in a timely manner.

 F. Reporting Prohibited Conduct to Law Enforcement and for Statistical Disclosure